bus-api-provider-events — Bus Events API provider

 Publishes one event.

-The provider stamps the event account from the JWT.
-Caller-supplied account metadata is not trusted for ownership or stream authorization.
+The provider stamps the event owner identity from the JWT.
+Caller-supplied identity metadata is not trusted for ownership or stream authorization.
 Send Content-Type: application/json with an event envelope:

 {